felucian/Ready-AI-APP-ST304/Lab_Modules/01_Lab_prerequisites/01_Lab_prerequisites.md

     that recap the essential info of the newly created Service Principal

-2. Take note of the value of the property _appId_ that needs to be included in the ARM deploy parameters file of the in the next step.
+2. Take note of the property value _appId_ that needs to be included in the ARM deploy parameters file in the next step.

 ## 4. Create the Azure Kubernetes Service Lab cluster